groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/update/text/xlsm.en.md

     enable: true
     title_left: "How to change Text signatures in your Xlsm document"
     content_left: |
         [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) includes useful features like updation of Text signatures placed at Xlsm documents.
-It is makes possible to change signatures features without excess code.
+It makes possible to change signatures features without extra code.

-        * To start with, create Signature object passing as a constructor parameter path to a document which must to be updated.
+        * To start with, create Signature object passing as a constructor parameter path to a document which is supposed to be updated.
-        * Then, instantiate an approproate particular signature object and set up its identifier and properties which needs to be changed.
+        * Then, instantiate an appropriate particular signature object and set up its identifier and properties which need to be changed.
-        * In addition, call Signature's Update method passing particular signature object.
+        * Lastly, call Signature's Update method passing particular signature object.
-        * Lastly, process updation result.
+        * Process updating results to your notice.

     title_right: "System Requirements"
     content_right: |